 In August 1993, RBL and Allied each received a subpoena from the OIG requesting documents and information concerning pricing and billing practices.
 In September 1993, NHL received a subpoena from the OIG which required NHL to provide documents to the OIG concerning its regulatory compliance procedures.
 Among other things, the OIG subpoena received by RBL and Allied called for the production of documents regarding 14 blood chemistry tests which were being or had been performed by certain independent clinical laboratories in conjunction with automated chemistry profiles and which were being or had been billed separately to Medicare or Medicaid.
 An automated chemistry profile is a grouping of tests that can be performed together on a single specimen and that Medicare and Medicaid pay under the Medicare fee schedule.
 The government's investigations covered billings for tests performed by NHL, RBL and Allied from 1988 to 1994.
 These tests were deemed by regulators to be medically unnecessary.
 The investigations were part of a broad-based federal inquiry into Medicare and related billings that have resulted in financial settlements with a number of other clinical laboratories.
 The inquiries have also prompted the imposition of more stringent regulatory compliance requirements industry-wide.
 In November 1996, the Company agreed to enter into a comprehensive Corporate Integrity Agreement and to pay \$182 million to settle civil claims involving Medicare and related government billings for tests performed by NHL, RBL and Allied.
-These claims arose out of the government's contention that laboratories offering profiles containing certain test combinations had the obligation to notify ordering physicians how much would be billed to the government for each test performed for a agency.
+These claims arose out of the government's contention that laboratories offering profiles containing certain test combinations had the obligation to notify ordering physicians how much would be billed to the government for each test performed for a patient whose tests are paid for by Medicare, Medicaid or other government agency.
 The government contended claims submitted for tests ordered by physicians and performed by the laboratories were improper.
-The Compan-settled these allegations without an admission of fault.
-The Corporate The Company Integrity Agreement, among other things, requires that detailed notifications be made to physicians.
+The Company settled these allegations without an admission of fault.
+The Corporate Integrity Agreement, among other things, requires that detailed notifications be made to physicians.
 In addition, as part of the overall settlement, a San Diego laboratory that was formerly part of Allied agreed to plead guilty to a charge of filing a false claim with Medicare and Medicaid in 1991 and to pay \$5 million to the Federal government.
 The assets of the San Diego laboratory were sold by Allied in 1992, two years before the Allied Acquisition.
 As is customary with asset sales, Allied retained the liability for conduct preceding the sale--a liability the Company later succeeded to, following the Allied Acquisition and Merger.
 As a result of negotiations related to the 1996 Government Settlement, the Company recorded a charge of \$185.0 million in the third quarter of 1996 to increase reserves for the 1996 Government Settlement described above and other related expenses of government and private claims resulting therefrom.
-The Company has recently been contacted by representatives of certain insurance companies, and individuals in a purported class action, who have asserted claims for private reimbursement which are similar to the Government claims recently settled.
-The Company is carefully evaluating these claims, however, due to the early stage of the claims, the ultimate outcome cannot presently be predicted.
+In addition, the Company has recently been contacted by representatives of certain insurance companies, and individuals in a purported class action, who have asserted claims for private reimbursement which are similar to the Government claims recently settled.
+The Company is carefully evaluating these claims, and although there can be no assurance, based upon the information currently available to it, management does not believe that the ultimate outcome of these claims will have a material adverse effect on its financial condition.
+However, due to the early stage of such claims, management cannot make an estimate of loss or predict whether or not such claims will have a material adverse effect on the Company's results of operations in any particular period.